PAUL CÉZANNE (1881-1973)

 Most people find it difficult to look at an abstract image without intuitively trying to interpret it through their understanding of representational forms.
-When looking at abstract artworks, the viewer often needs to make a transcendent leap and open their mind to the metaphysical properties of the visual elements, embracing a more spiritual response as opposed to an analytical one.
+When looking at abstract artworks, the viewer often needs to take a transcendent leap and open their mind to the metaphysical properties of the visual elements, embracing a more spiritual response as opposed to an analytical one.

 Piet Mondrian, the major artist of the De Stijl movement, was arguably the greatest exponent of 'pure' abstraction in the 20th century.
 Throughout many years of development he reduced the visual elements of his paintings to horizontals, verticals, rectangles and primary colors with black, white and grey.
 He gave his paintings objective titles such as 'Composition with Red, Yellow and Blue' to try to disconnect them from any representational interpretation.
 His art was an attempt to discover a new language of universal relationships whose visual harmony could somehow touch the human spirit.

-One of his last great works, 'Broadway Boogie Woogie', is paradoxically the 'purest' of his paintings as its subjective title pulls us back into the realms of representation with its musical reference to Broadway in New York.
+One of his last great works, 'Broadway Boogie Woogie', is possibly the 'purest' of his paintings but its title paradoxically pulls us back into the realms of representation with its musical reference to Broadway in New York.
 Consequently it becomes very difficult to look at the work without relating it to an aerial view of the buildings and traffic flow through Manhattan.
 Once you have that image in your mind, the pulsing of the small squares becomes the movement of vehicles along the streets and colors such as yellow take on unintended references to New York taxis.
 Despite this representational distraction, it is a testament to the abstract qualities of this painting that it still retains the power to move us.

 As a serious art form, pure abstraction is a rarified atmosphere.
 It requires the artist to look inwards with a rigorous discipline and to rely entirely on their own instincts and experience of the visual elements to inspire their creative vision.
 The representational artist has a far greater degree of freedom with both the natural and fabricated worlds accessible as the source of their inspiration, but the abstract artist has the unique opportunity to create something that has never been seen before.
 Perhaps the best art like 'Broadway Boogie Woogie' has a foot in both camps: it can create an idealized image that lifts the spirit but it also has a reassuring hold on reality.